igarcica/PicknPlace/README.md

 This script will return a CSV file with the predicted cluster of each file, the label given telating to the ground truth and the success of each class and total.

+To execute other clustering algorithms such as Hierarchical agglomerative clustering run:

+``python3 hierarchical.py``